RockstarLang/rockstar/codewithrockstar.com/docs/09-arrays.md

 Array indexes can be of any type, and you can mix key types within the same array.
 The array length only considers keys whose values are non-negative integers:

 {% rockstar_include non-integer-keys.rock %}
+### Nested Arrays

-Arrays in Rockstar are one-dimensional, but they can contain other arrays:
+Arrays in Rockstar are one-dimensional, but they can contain other arrays.

+To initialise an empty array, `rock the array`.
+To put an empty array inside another array, `rock my array at 1`; to populate a nested array, `rock my array at 1 using 2, 3, 4`:

-{% rockstar_include non-integer-keys.rock %}
+{% rockstar_include arrays-of-arrays.rock %}

 You can use indexes to read characters from strings, and extract bits from numbers.
 You can also use indexers to modify individual characters in a string: